-From branch management to executive management, our leaders carry the torch high and proud, to ensure that we always deliver on our LifeDesign promise.
+From branch management to executive management, our leaders carry the torch high and proud, to ensure that we always deliver our unique LifeDesign approach to banking.
 They believe the most strongly in our mission, vision, and values and work the hardest to help our entire organization bring you the best and most honest decisions when it comes to your money.
 And above all else, they will stop at nothing to make sure that every client, community member, and employee is treated with the respect and care they deserve.

 Our Executive Management

 Chairman & CEO: Edward F. Manzi Jr.